felnne/ma-ansible-laptops/README.md

 - ~~can ping a laptop based on this static address~~
 - [x] can ping a laptop via Ansible ~~based on this static address~~
 - [x] can run a simple task within an Ansible playbook (creating a text file on the desktop)
-- [ ] can install simple software such as VLC
+- [x] can install simple software such as ~~VLC~~ VS Code
 - [ ] can install more complex software such as ArcGIS Pro with the MA toolbar

 > [!NOTE]
 >
-> In this demonstration/experiment, a single laptop is targetted without a network using DHCP registration.
+> In this demonstration/experiment, a single laptop is targeted without a network using DHCP registration.
 >
 > Consequently, the DHCP and static address elements of the provisioning project milestones are ignored.